Strategic Planning: Staff Conversations

 Feedback key messages to the group and highlight any shared experiences.

-This activity can be enhanced by using the ‘Creating an Offering Map’ which can be completed by individual services either before or after the session.
+You can enhance this activity using the ‘Creating an Offering Map.' individual services can complete this either before or after the session.

 Discussion Two – understanding relationships with statutory services